frisoft01/opsi-docker-adv/README.md

 # Official opsi server image

-This image can be used to set up an opsi config-server or an opsi depot-server.
+This image can be used to set up an opsi config-server or an opsi depot-server on armv8-based hardware.
 The only supported depot protocol is WebDAV, there is no Samba support included in this image.
 File backend is not supported, you will need an opsi MySQL module license.